Panauti is situated at

 Taxi's can be expensive unless you book a two-way trip which can cost up to 5,000 rupees with a 5 hour wait.

-Mountain biking to Panauti is possible but the road situation in the Kathmandu valley in 2019 means high traffic and pollution.
+Mountain biking to Panauti is possible but the road situation in the Kathmandu valley these days means high traffic and pollution.
 Save the bicycles for Pokhara!
 You could also rent a motorbike - but a license is needed and you'll need to park it safely (try near the tourist office)

 If you are stuck for time or are looking for a private vehicle plus guide to show you around then taking a private tour is a good option.
 Do check out this recommended package tour to Bhaktapur and Panauti.